sanjib-sen/devenv/README.md

     ```sh
     ssh -p <SSH_PORT/8654> <USER>:@<HOST>
     ```
-10. Feel Free to modify the Dockerfile and devenvironment.sh to suit your needs.
+10. Feel Free to Fork and modify the source code to suit your needs